FAQ

 English, German, French, Spanish (Spain), English (British), Italian, Dutch, Portuguese (Brazilian), Russian, and Swedish.
 We will evaluate the demand for additional languages over time.

-Can I use Postbox for Gmail, Yahoo mail, AOL mail, or other webmail accounts?
+Can I use Postbox for Gmail, Yahoo, AOL, or other webmail accounts?

 You bet!
 Postbox will work with any IMAP or POP email server.